 For questions regarding the economics courses in this program, please contact Professor Elizabeth Bayley, Undergraduate Program Advisor for the MAEC students.

 Global business is expanding and creating a need for managers who have skills and knowledge to handle business problems and opportunities in the international arena.
-The Master in International Business offers students a global/international orientation through a broad range of courses that develop a consciousness about the world’s meta-economic, legal, political and cultural realities.
+The M.S. in international business offers students a global/international orientation through a broad range of courses that develop a consciousness about the world’s meta-economic, legal, political and cultural realities.

-This certificate is available on an application basis to students within the University who are non-business majors.
+The certificate of business essentials is available on an application basis to students within the University who are non-business majors.
 It provides the student with an overview of basic economics, accounting, and the business fields are management, marketing, finance, and operations.